csiro-data-school/python-files/_episodes/13-testing.md

 A traditional infix expression such as `12*3+5` becomes `12 3 * 5 +`.

-Suppose you are asked to write a function that takes a string representing a RPN expression and returns a real number result, along with the following requirements:
+Suppose you are asked to write a function that takes a string representing a RPN expression and returns a real number result.

+The following specific requirements are given:
-1. Accept a string containing one or more _single space_ delimited real numbers, returning the last number entered.
+1. Accept a string containing one or more _single space_ delimited real number tokens and store each number in turn.

+1. After all tokens have been processed, extract the last number stored and return it.

-1. If `+` is encountered after a _single space_, add the last two numbers, returning the result.
+1. If `+` is encountered after a _single space_, extract the last two numbers stored, add them, and store the result.

-1. If `*` is encountered after a _single space_, multiply the last two numbers or results, returning the result.
+1. If `*` is encountered after a _single space_, extract the last two numbers stored, multiply them, and store the result.

-1. If two or more operands are not available for an addition or     multiplication operation, an exception should be thrown with the message: "too few operands".
+1. If two or more numbers are not available in storage for an operation (e.g addition) to proceed, an exception should be thrown with the message: "too few operands".

  How would you go about writing a function to satisfy these requirements?
 Real world requirements captured in a natural language may be ambiguous.
 Moreover, explicit requirements like these often hide other implicit ones.
 So, analysing even simple requirements can lead to more.

- We need to write a function -- let's call it `rpn` -- somewhat like this:
+ We know we need a function -- let's call it `rpn` -- somewhat like this:
 > ~~~
 > def rpn(expr):
 >   """